voltrevo/elo/README.md

 17. Got docker version working with GPUs and tried it out on GCP.
 GPUs are a pain and unfortunately I wasn't rewarded very much.
 It was a little better though, and I still think it's possible GPUs will allow much more concurrent requests.

+(Work has since been added to implement streaming and add a browser extension which is not described above.)